 - Smart glasses: This type of technology adds information to what the user sees, so it can help improve efficiency and productivity.
 However, smart glasses could also distract the wearers, causing car accidents or injuries.
 More worrisome is the fact that smart glasses are able to capture real-time facial images and video and search data on a person, causing many to be concerned about privacy controls (or lack thereof).

 - Fitness tracking bands: These bands collect a person’s private health data – but it’s unclear where that data is actually “stored.”
 Can it be sold?
 Replicated?
 What happens to the information if the fitness band is lost?

 - Smart jewellery: Most of these pieces connect to a smartphone via Bluetooth.
 When the gem in the piece vibrates, it is allowing specific types of notifications (text, phone call, email) to come through to the wearer.
 These notifications can include data.
 Fortunately, ringtones on smart jewellery today act only as notifications, so if your ring or pendant gets stolen, you don’t lose actual emails and texts.
 However, how data is protected – especially as technology gets savvier in the future – remains to be seen.

 Another real risk emerges as wearable technology becomes more popular and expensive – that is, the risk of theft.
 Smart necklaces, pendants or rings can cost into the thousands.
 As these pieces become more visible, consumers must take more precautions to protect them:

 - Add them to a Valuable Articles insurance policy

 - Keep them in a home safe when not in use

 - Understand what your insurance policy will provide, and make sure there are no exclusions that can impact your ability to repair or replace their item.
-For example, if a smart watch worth $100,000 was damaged, some policies would cover the cost to repair it, as they would with a chip-embedded jewelry item.
+For example, if a smartwatch worth $100,000 was damaged, some policies would cover the cost to repair it, as they would with a chip-embedded jewellery item.
 Would yours?